JJ/hoborg/text/text.md

 this dusty, hot, humid and forsaken place.
 How can I describe it?
 I lack words, because there is nothing like it in the whole wide world.
-I can try, even as I received only the barest of educations before the evil capitalist system started to exploit my juvenile skills back there in awful California of evil America.
+I can try, even as I received only the barest of educations before the evil capitalist system started to exploit my juvenile skills back therei n awful California of evil America.
 But I have words to describe the urgency with which I have to grab hold of it, since tonight is the night it's going to be removed from here to places unknown and likely more dangerous than here.